infinite-cat/recap.dev-docs/docs/start-server.md

 It's also available as an AMI so it's easier to start using recap.dev on AWS.

 ## Using a Docker Image

+Recap.Dev server is available as a [docker image at Docker Hub](https://hub.docker.com/repository/docker/recapdev/server).

 There are only two prerequisites to start a recap.dev docker image on your server: